Business Administration - Retail Management, Bachelor of Arts

 In addition, you can also study Business Administration - Retail Management without a high school diploma.
 For the dual study program without a high school diploma, you need a completed advanced training qualification, such as a state-certified business economist, or have completed vocational training and worked full-time for at least 3 years after this training.

-These are the study contents in the dual study program in Business Administration - Trade Management
+These are the study contents in the Dual Studies in Business Administration - Specialization in Trade Management

-This bachelor's degree at IU includes approximately 48 modules that you will study and complete over a period of 7 regular semesters.
-Each module is worth 5-10 credit points (ECTS) and concludes with an examination such as a term paper or an exam.
-In total, you will earn 180 credit points from module to module and from semester to semester.
+This Bachelor's degree at IU comprises approximately 40 modules that you will take and complete over a period of 7 semesters of regular study time.
+Each module is worth 5-10 credit points (ECTS) and concludes with an examination performance such as a term paper or an exam.
+In total, you will earn 210 credit points from module to module and from semester to semester.

-The typical course schedule for the full-time study program in Business Administration - Trade Management looks as follows:
+The typical course schedule for full-time studies in Business Administration - Specialization in Trade Management looks as follows:

-Upon request, you can complete a free application training with IU International University.
+Upon request, you can complete a free job application training with IU International University.

-Having the right practical partner is crucial for a successful dual study program in Business Administration - Trade Management.
+Finding the right practical partner is essential for a successful Dual Study in Business Administration - Specialization in Trade Management.
 With a network of over 15,000 practical partners nationwide, IU International University helps you find a suitable practical partner.

-This is how you find your practical partner for the dual study program in Business Administration - Trade Management with IU:
+Here's how you can find your practical partner for the Dual Study in Business Administration - Specialization in Trade Management with IU:

-1. You apply online through IU's website.
-With your application, you will also submit your documents such as a resume and your latest transcript.
+1. You apply online via the IU website.
+With your application, you also submit your documents such as a CV and your latest certificate.

-2. You participate in an online info session via IU's application portal.
-During the info session, the study advisory team will explain everything about the dual study program, admission, and finding a practical partner.
+2. You participate in an online information session via the IU application portal.
+During the information session, the study advisory service explains everything about the Dual Study, admission, and finding a practical partner.

 3. Upon request, you complete a free applicant training to prepare for applications in potential companies.

-4. Together with you, the study advisory team searches for the right practical partner.
-The university will either match you with a company from their extensive network or contact your preferred company.
+4. Together with you, the study advisory service searches for the right practical partner.
+The university either arranges a company from its extensive network for you or contacts your desired company.

-Cities where the Business Administration - Trade Management program is offered
+Cities Offering the Business Administration - Specialization in Trade Management Studies

-The dual study program in Business Administration - Trade Management is currently offered by the university in over 30 cities, such as Berlin, Bielefeld, Dortmund, Dresden, Duisburg, Düsseldorf, Erfurt, Frankfurt, Freiburg, Hamburg, and Munich.
+The Dual Study in Business Administration - Specialization in Trade Management is currently offered by the university in cities such as Aachen, Augsburg, Berlin, Bielefeld, Bonn, Brunswick, Bremen, Dortmund, Dresden, Duisburg, Dusseldorf, Erfurt, Frankfurt, Hamburg, Hanover, Karlsruhe, Cologne, Leipzig, Mainz, Mannheim, Munich, Muenster, Nuremberg, and Stuttgart.

-On campus, you will attend lectures and seminars, for example.
-In the lounge area, you can interact with your fellow students.
-Depending on the city, you may also have access to the canteens, cafeterias, and libraries of other universities - such as in Berlin.
+On campus, for example, you attend your lectures and seminars.
+In the lounge area, you can exchange ideas with your fellow students.
+Depending on the city, you can also use the cafeterias and libraries of other universities, such as at the Berlin location.

-Learn Business Administration - Trade Management at IU's Virtual Campus
+Learning Business Administration - Specialization in Trade Management at IU's Virtual Campus

-At the Virtual Campus, you learn digitally and with maximum flexibility in small study groups.
+At the Virtual Campus, you learn digitally and flexibly in small study groups.

-If there is no IU campus near you or you prefer flexible and digital learning, you can also enroll at IU's Virtual Campus.
+If there is no IU campus near you or if you prefer flexible and digital learning, you can also enrol at IU's Virtual Campus.

-Through IU's learning platform myCampus, you will have access to study materials and the virtual library.
-Using IU's LearnApp, you can work through your course materials digitally on a tablet, for example.
+Through IU's myCampus learning platform, you get access to study scripts and the virtual library.
+With the LearnApp from IU, you can, for instance, work through your scripts digitally on your tablet.

 Advisory Service